What Is an A-Rated Insurance Company and Why Does It Matter?

 The stronger the financial strength rating of an insurance company, the more likely it is that it will not experience financial failure and perhaps even close its doors.
 You need a company you can depend on to be around when it is most needed.
 For certain contractors, they are unable to complete a job unless they can show they have insurance coverage through an “A” rated carrier as a contractual requirement.

 Insurance companies receive their financial strength ratings from insurance rating organizations which carefully analyze and evaluate a company’s financial performance both past, present and future.
-Some of the key factors use to determine an insurance company’s rating include financial reserves, claims payment history, business focus and the company structure and management style.
-Each insurance ratings organization uses its own formula for determining the varying degrees of financial strength ratings and their significance.
+Some of the key factors used to determine an insurance company’s rating include financial reserves, claims payment history, business focus, and the company structure and management style.
+Each insurance rating organization uses its own formula for determining the varying degrees of financial strength ratings and their significance.